mystor/git-revise/docs/man.rst

 large codebases, and avoid invalidating builds.

 If :option:`--autosquash` or :option:`--interactive` is specified, the
-<target> argument is optional.
-If it is omitted, :program:`git revise` will
+<target> argument may be omitted or given as the special value `:option:--root`.
-consider a range of unpublished commits on the current branch.
+If it is omitted, :program:`git revise` will consider a range of unpublished commits on the current branch.
+If given as `:option:--root`, all commits including the root commit will be considered.

 OPTIONS
 =======